hadley/adv-r/SoftwareSystems.md

 ## S4

-S4 was first described in the 1998 ``Green Book'' (Chambers 1998).
+S4 was first described in the 1998 'Green Book' (Chambers 1998).
 It allows for more sophisticated handling of method calls and, as a result, it is better at managing more complex class heirarchies.
 Just as in S3, an S4 class has an associated type along with data members.
 Returning